sergiokopplin/indigo/_posts/2016-02-29-build-a-github-blog-part-1.markdown

 At this point, I've got this at a stable enough state that I can call it a minor success.
 Some of you may want the journey with the dead ends because you can learn a lot from those - I know I learned quite a bit from all the paths that didn't work out.

-That said, there are probably a lot more of you who would like a minimalist portfolio site with a blog, hosted for free, mapped to your personal domain.
+That said, there are probably a lot more of you who would like a minimalist portfolio site with a blog, hosted for free, mapped to your personal domain, *as quickly as possible*.

 So, without further ado, here's the process that's got me this far.

+<div class="breaker"></div>

-## Everyone needs a starting point
+## Step 0: Everyone needs a starting point

-And for that, I thank Joshua Lande for his excellent post <http://joshualande.com/jekyll-github-pages-poole/> that gave me a general map to get started with.
+... and for that, I thank Joshua Lande for his excellent post <http://joshualande.com/jekyll-github-pages-poole/> that gave me a general map to get started with.

+<div class="breaker"></div>

-## Buying a domain
+## Step 1: Buying a domain

 I had bought my domain artiannaswamy.com several years ago on GoDaddy, and every time I renewed it, I re-upped for the longest possible time (5 years, I think), so that part was set.
 We will return to this one in the section on redirecting DNS nameservers (English: pointing your domain to github to look for your website).